TheoW03/TheoW03/README.md

 1st year Universitity student.
 CS major

 I like to watch anime, likes animation. tbh if i knew how to draw, i would be doing that.
-Gaming. hanging with friends
+Gaming. and hanging with friends

 knows how to code in Python JS and Java